zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/create-populate-tables/create-populate-tables.md

     ````

-8. Click 'Insert Row' at bottom left of screen.
+8. Click 'Insert row' at bottom left of screen.

   To quickly summarize, in this Lab you have seen two different ways to insert data into a table.